Build a campfire, they said. It will be simple, they said.

 Substitute the Wax

 If you don’t have a bunch of old candles lying around the house, you aren’t out of luck.
 You can use any oil-based substance that is solid at room temperature and can be liquified through heat.

 For example, you could use old bacon grease in combination with the sawdust to create a firestarter – plus, your campfire will smell amazing.

 Not everyone is a baking guru, so you may not even have a muffin tin in the pantry.
 You can use any receptacle like paper cups, a cardboard egg carton, or an ice cube tray (you will still need liners for this one) to store your homemade firestarter.

 Substitute the Double Boiler

-For an easy cleanup, use a oven bag inside the crockpot and throw it away when you are done.
+Use an oven bag inside the crockpot for easy cleanup, and throw it away when you are done.

 Petroleum Jelly Cotton Balls